qurator-spk/sbb_ned/README.md

 NED as it is done by our system is computationally demanding, therefore computations in particular for larger documents can take a long time.
-Therefore the nginx configuration contains the very high timeout settings for proxy connections since otherwise the connection could break before the result of the computation has been submitted.
+Therefore the nginx configuration contains very high timeout settings for proxy connections since otherwise the connection could break before the result of the computation has been submitted.